Abraham Isaacsen Verplanck: Paulus Hook

-In 1630, Michael Reyniersz Pauw purchased two tracts from the Lenape Hackensack tribe: Hopoghan Hackingh (Hoboken) and Ashasimus (Harsimus), covering the entire peninsula between the Hudson River and Hackensack River now known as Hudson County, New Jersey (and later a third purchase of Staten Island.)
+In 1630, Michiel Reyniersz Pauw purchased two tracts from the Lenape Hackensack tribe: Hopoghan Hackingh (Hoboken) and Ashasimus (Harsimus), covering the entire peninsula between the Hudson River and Hackensack River now known as Hudson County, New Jersey (and later a third purchase of Staten Island.)
 The patroonship (established under the Charter of Freedoms and Exemptions) was given the Latinized form of his surname (which means "peacock"), Pavonia.
 It is said it was sold to him by the Manhattans after they had retreated there after the sale of their home island to Peter Minuit some years before.
-Pauw failed to fulfill the other conditions set forth by the Dutch West India Company (WIC) (which included populating the area with at least fifty adults) and was later required to sell his interests back to it.
+Pauw failed to fulfill the other conditions set forth by the Dutch West India Company (WIC) (which included populating the area with at least 50 adults) and was later required to sell his interests back to it.

 The area was an island at high tide.
-In 1638, an agent/superintendent for the WIC, a man named Micheal Paulez (Pauluson, Powles)) was assigned to the land.
+In 1638, an agent/superintendent for the WIC, a man named Michael Paulez (Pauluson, Powles) was assigned to the land.
 He built a hut, operated an occasional ferry and traded with the local native population.
-(His name was eventually anglicized to Paulus, and given to the hook jutting into the river and bay.)
+His name was eventually anglicized to Paulus, and given to the hook jutting into the river and bay.

-By permission of Director of New Netherland Willem Kieft Verplanck acquired land at Paulus Hook on May 1, 1638.
+By permission of Director of New Netherland Willem Kieft, Verplanck acquired land at Paulus Hook on May 1, 1638.
 The Manatus Map of 1639 depicts a land holdings in the nascent province; number 31 is described as the "plantations at Paulus Hook".

 Twelve Men and "Kieft's War"

-On August 29, 1641 he was elected a member of Director of New Netherland Willem Kieft's advisory board, the Twelve Men.
+On August 29, 1641, he was elected a member of Director of New Netherland Willem Kieft's advisory board, the Twelve Men.
 In 1641, his relationship with the director was so contentious that he was threatened with banishment if he continued to insult the company's officers.
 The following year Kieft disbanded the council because it disagreed with his military ambitions.